DNG0101/OSMANIA-RESULT-WITH-SGPA-AND-PERCENTAGE/README.md

 | 📄 **Data Ownership** | © Osmania University — All Rights Reserved |

 > This portal is purely a **student convenience tool** that adds SGPA and Percentage calculation on top of the officially published result.
 The underlying result data belongs entirely to Osmania University.

 ---

+## ⚠️ Disclaimer

+- This portal is built **by students, for students**
+- Result data is fetched **live from the official Osmania University server**
+- SGPA and Percentage are calculated using the standard CBCS formula
+- This is **not affiliated with Osmania University** in any official capacity
+- For any discrepancies in your result, please contact your college / university directly

+---